pmq20/ruby-packer/README.md

 # Ruby Compiler

-Ahead-of-time (AOT) Compiler Designed for Ruby.
+Ahead-of-time (AOT) Compiler designed for Ruby.

 - Compiling your Ruby application into a single executable
 - Rails and Native C extensions Fully Supported